 Lapp with IeGO 8085 24k Gold connectors

-This combination sounds very familiar, as it very well should, as I have been using IeGO connectors for quite a while now and they may well be my favourite brand for connectors.
+This combination sounds very familiar, as it very well should, as I have been using IeGO connectors for quite a while now and they may well be my favorite brand for connectors.
 The IeGO’s match very well with the Lapp cable, bringing some extra dynamics and articulation where the Lapp can be a little withdrawn at times.
 What’s more: there could really not be two connectors more apart than the Furutech Fl-E35 rhodiums and these IeGOs.
 Comparing these two cables makes for such large differences that one would be mistaken for thinking that there are actually two different cables being used.
 Where the Lapp-Furutech combo sounds subtly refined, fluidly restrained and somewhat non-acoustical in an almost synthetic manner, the Lapp-IeGO combo sounds ALIVE and kicking.
 There are much better dynamics, more drive, more speed, more of a positive feeling, of living, breathing live-performing musicians, even though they’re slightly less well-behaved than they were using the Furutech Rhodium connectors.

 It’s important to note the importance of synergy, which exists between the audio components of a hifi system, as well as between cables and connectors.
 In my system there is also a synergy going on between the speakers and fuller/more dynamic sounding cables and connectors, which means that I favour the IeGOs on the Lapp cables in my system.
 They also enhance the Lapps inherent qualities.
 For other systems, the conclusion may be different.
-Nevertheless, the general conclusion of IeGOs sounding powerful and colourful and Furutechs refined and airy should be valid for every system.
+Nevertheless, the general conclusion of IeGOs sounding powerful and colorful and Furutechs refined and airy should be valid for every system.